Kayli/logspub/philosophy/philosophy-people.md

     - coding?

 - criticism
-  - justifying toxic levels of mediocrity in their life.
+  - justifying toxic levels of mediocrity in their life
-  - gardening and sitting in silence…i call that just a waste of time.
+  - gardening and sitting in silence…i call that just a waste of time
   - every second that you spend taking a rest day doing things simply for the sake of joy…for every one of those seconds there is somebody else out there grinding, working to take everything that you have.